ingenii-solutions/azure-data-platform-data-engineering-example/docs/user/New_Data_Source.md

 # New Data Source

-This document outlines how to get a new data source into your Ingenii Azure Data Platform: from obtaining the data with Data Factory pipelines, to pre-processing the raw data if required, to defining the data schema so the platform can ingest this data and create the resulting tables in Databricks.
+This document details all the code and configuration changes you need to make to your Data Engineering repository to get a new data source into your Ingenii Azure Data Platform.
+The full data pipeline is detailed below, and we have full explanations of the first stages: from obtaining the data with Data Factory pipelines, to pre-processing the raw data if required, to defining the data schema so the platform can ingest this data and create the resulting tables in Databricks.

-If we want to ingest new data into the platform we need to set the configuration so the platform can understand this new data.
-If a file is uploaded into the `raw` container in the data lake the platform will try to ingest it, and will refer to the `dbt` and `pre_process` information to understand how to read, process, and test the data in the file.

-- [Working with the Data Engineering repository](#working-with-the-data-engineering-repository) - Recommended programs and approach for working with this repository
+The full data pipeline is:
-- [Creating a new pipeline to get data](#creating-a-new-pipeline-to-get-data) - Pulling raw data into your cloud environment
+1. Pulling raw data into the Data Lake, with Data Factory or similar: [Creating a new pipeline to get data](#creating-a-new-pipeline-to-get-data)
-- [Pre-processing the raw data](#pre-processing-the-raw-data) - Getting the raw data into an acceptable form
+1. Pre-processing the data so that it can be ingested into the platform: [Pre-processing the raw data](#pre-processing-the-raw-data)
-- [Understanding and ingesting into the platform](#understanding-and-ingesting-into-the-platform) - Setting the metadata so the platform can ingest your data
+1. Reading the metadata so the platform understands how to ingest and test the data: [Understanding and ingesting into the platform](#understanding-and-ingesting-into-the-platform)
+1. For each file, all detailed elsewhere:
+   1. Ingesting the file's data into an individual table
+   2. Testing this data
+   3. Moving problem data to a separate table
+   4. Moving the successful data into the overall table

 ## Working with the Data Engineering repository